 4. The Rock

 After Steve Austin helped make WWE cool again, Dwayne “The Rock” Johnson further expanded the audience with his uncanny charisma, mic skills, and underrated ring work.
 He is one of the few talents that had true mass appeal and turned that into a hugely successful career in Hollywood.
-The Rock will go down as one of the most famous and memorable WWE wrestlers of all time.
+The Rock will go down as one of the most famous and memorable WWE wrestlers of all time because of the influence he will have on several generations of performers that come after him.

 3. Hulk Hogan